 On July 17, 2013, 10-year-old Elliott Hanna (D.O.B. = 20-Mar-2003) became the 34th and youngest boy ever to play Billy Elliot on the London stage.
 He also became the 71st worldwide in the role.
 Elliott is from the home of the Beatles – Liverpool – where he has been dancing since the age of four, beginning with break dancing and gradually expanding his dance repertoire at Nazene Danielle’s Dance Dynamix.
-Before his involvement with BETM, Elliott attended St Cecilia’s Junior School in the Liverpool community of Tuebrook.
+Before his involvement with Billy Elliot the Musical (BETM), Elliott attended St Cecilia’s Junior School in the Liverpool community of Tuebrook.

-Before his involvement with BETM, Elliott was well-known to television audiences in England having competed with his then dance partner, Tayluer Amos, in the popular Sky 1 show Got To Dance (Series 3).
+Before his involvement with BETM, Elliott was well-known to television audiences in the UK, having competed with his then dance partner, Tayluer Amos, in the popular Sky 1 show Got To Dance (Series 3).
 He and Tayluer placed second in that competition.
-Not a bad accomplishment for someone who was only eight-years-old at the time.
-Here’s a video clip of their performance in that show:
+Not a bad accomplishment for someone who was only eight years old at the time.
+Here’s a video clip of their performance in the final of that show:

 Credit: Video by GottoDanceSky1

 In an article in his hometown newspaper, The Liverpool Echo, Elliott’s dance teacher (Nazene Danielle Langfield) said “I’ve always known Elliott had something in him.
 He’s always been a pleasure to work with and he always struck us as a little Billy Elliot.”
-She went on to say that she’d recommended that he audition for BETM in March of last year, even before he competed in the Got to Dance competition.
-After two call backs, the BETMUK people liked what they saw and had Elliott go to the Billy Elliot summer school last year and then he’s lived in the Billy House and has been training for the past several months.
+She went on to say that she’d recommended that he audition for BETM in March of 2012, even before he competed in the Got to Dance competition.
+After two call backs, the BETMUK people liked what they saw and had Elliott go to the Billy Elliot summer school that year and then he moved into the Billy House and began his training there for the following months.
 She said “He’s got an advantage of being younger than the other boys who play Billy so he won’t have to worry about things like his voice breaking for some time.”

 When asked what his favorite part of the show is, Elliott had a two-fold answer.
 He said “My favourite acting scene in Billy Elliot is ‘Expressing Yourself’ as my character Billy gets to have loads of fun with Michael, his best friend!
 My favourite dance number is ‘Dream Ballet’; it’s a lovely number and classical ballet is my favourite thing to perform.”